Estimated Glomerular Filtration Rate (eGFR)

 Understanding your results

 There are five stages of kidney disease.
-Your healthcare professional determines your stage of kidney disease based on the amount of kidney damage shown by your eGFR or mGFR.
-Now that your know your eGFR, find out your kidney disease stage using the table below.
+Your healthcare professional determines your stage of kidney disease based on your level of kidney function shown by your eGFR or mGFR.
+Now that you know your eGFR, find out your kidney disease stage using the table below.

 What are the stages of chronic kidney disease (CKD)?